4 Surprising Reasons to Lean into Discomfort

 Instead of dodging your feelings, you need to move toward them and eventually work through the discomfort until it’s no longer uncomfortable.

-Instead, look at it from a different perspective: could this be a lesson in disguise?
+Instead, look at it differently: could this be a lesson in disguise?
 Is there something you need to learn about relationships, conflict, money, friends or work?
 Take time to consider the situation.
 Then, if you still feel like walking away the second time, stop yourself.

 Take a deep breath and try again.
-Change your behaviour by breaking any pattern of walking away.
+Change your behaviour by breaking any pattern of giving up or taking the path of least resistance,

-When you lean into discomfort and make it through to the other side, you'll often feel a heightened sense of confidence - armed with the knowledge you CAN overcome challenges.
-Often it is just a matter of changing your behaviour and adopting a growth mindset.
+When you lean into discomfort and make it through to the other side, you'll often feel a heightened sense of confidence - armed with the knowledge that you CAN overcome challenges.
+Often it is just a matter of adjusting your behaviour and adopting a growth mindset.

 A great time to practise leaning into your discomfort is during a workout.
-When you think you have done all you can on the treadmill or out for a jog, add one more minute.
+Add one more minute when you think you have done all you can on the treadmill or out for a jog.
 Then, when that minute is up, add one more.
-You may surprise yourself with what you can do when you don't allow yourself to quit or take the easiest way out!
+You may surprise yourself with what you can do when you don't allow yourself to quit or take the easy way out!

-If you begin by learning how to be just a little comfortable with resistance, you can manage any challenge that arises gradually with experience.
+If you begin by learning to be just a little comfortable with resistance, you can gradually manage any challenge that arises with experience.

 Discomfort is a part of life.
-Unfortunately, trying to outrun what life dishes up means you'll be served that same meal over and over again.
-Leaning into life's challenges IS part of life—it's what makes you strong, capable, and successful.
-It's also what makes you a leader.
-By leaning into our discomfort and pushing ourselves each time without giving up immediately, we enhance our self-awareness.
+Unfortunately, trying to outrun what life dishes you up means you'll be served that same meal repeatedly.
+Leaning into life's challenges IS part of life—it makes you strong, capable, and successful.
+It's also what can make you a leader.

-By leaning into our discomfort and pushing ourselves each time without giving up immediately, we enhance our self-awareness.
+We enhance our self-awareness by leaning into our discomfort and pushing ourselves each time without giving up immediately.

 These four reasons are part of an important lesson: It's empowering to achieve goals we feel are too complex.
 After all, being stretched and challenged only brings out the best in us.